Blog

 |---|---|

 | "High protein damages kidneys" | People with kidney disease need restriction under medical care.
-In healthy adults, intakes up to about 2.2 g/kg per day show no harm. |
+In healthy adults, intakes up to about 2.2 g/kg per day show no harm in long-term studies. |

-| "High protein hurts bones" | With adequate calcium and vitamin D, higher protein supports bone density and lowers fracture risk. |
+| "High protein hurts bones" | With adequate calcium and vitamin D, higher protein supports bone density and lowers fracture risk.
+Protein stimulates IGF-1 and improves calcium absorption when mineral intake is sufficient. |

 | "You can only absorb 30 g at once" | Absorption is not capped at 30 g.
-Muscle building from a single meal tends to level off around 0.3–0.5 g/kg for younger adults, higher for older adults, but larger servings still count toward daily needs and other uses. |
+Muscle protein synthesis from a single meal tends to level off around 0.3-0.5 g/kg for younger adults, higher for older adults, but larger servings still count toward daily needs, satiety, and thermic effect. |

 Practical Ways to Increase Protein